uzh-dqbm-cmi/PRIDICT/README.md

   -  `--sequence`: target sequence to edit in quotes (format: `"xxxxxxxxx(a/g)xxxxxxxxxx"`; minimum of 100 bases up and downstream of brackets are needed)
   -  `--output-dir`: output directory where results are dumped on disk
   -  `--use-5folds`: Use all 5-folds trained models.
 Default is to use fold-1 model
+  -  `--cores`: Number of cores to use for multiprocessing.
+Default value 0 uses all available cores.
+  -  `--nicking`: Additionally, design nicking guides for edit (PE3) with DeepSpCas9 prediction.
+  -  `--ngsprimer`: Additionally, design NGS primers for edit based on Primer3 design.
 ```shell

 python pridict_pegRNA_design.py manual --sequence-name seq1 --sequence 'GCCTGGAGGTGTCTGGGTCCCTCCCCCACCCGACTACTTCACTCTCTGTCCTCTCTGCCCAGGAGCCCAGGATGTGCGAGTTCAAGTGGCTACGGCCGA(G/C)GTGCGAGGCCAGCTCGGGGGCACCGTGGAGCTGCCGTGCCACCTGCTGCCACCTGTTCCTGGACTGTACATCTCCCTGGTGACCTGGCAGCGCCCAGATGCACCTGCGAACCACCAGAATGTGGCCGC' --output-dir ./predictions_manual